nilp0inter/MiSTer_WebMenu/README.md

 ## Project Status

-The project is in early alpha, the implemented features should work for standard MiSTer setups, but the code is by far optimal.
+The project is in early alpha, the implemented features should work for standard MiSTer setups, but the code is far from being optimal.

 I am not accepting new code pull requests at this stage, but I'd appreciate if you can: